-My famous low carb Thin Mint recipe gets a shiny new makeover, with a how-to video.
-Learn how to easily make your own keto Girl Scout cookies, without the guilt!
+These homemade Thin Mints are a gluten free cookie recipe that everyone will love!
+My famous low carb Thin Mint recipe gets a shiny new makeover, with an instructional video.
+Learn how to easily make your own keto Girl Scout cookies so you can enjoy without the guilt!

 Growing up in Canada, I was a part of that rite of passage common for little girls in North America.
 I was a Brownie, and then I was a Girl Guide.
 Yes, I said “Guide” and not “Scout”, because that’s what we called it up there in the great white north.
 Apart from the name, and perhaps the uniform, it is essentially the same organization, providing the same activities and fostering the same core values.
 Every week in my little blue uniform, I would be dropped off at some local church basement, led through various songs and encouraged to work on my various badges.
 And every year we were charged with the task of selling cookies, just like little girls in America.